 If a prop, accessory, costume, or "special effect" is found to be in violation of the rules described below, an attendee may be escorted to their vehicle or off of RIT campus to put away said props.
 Props may also be confiscated by Tora-Con Staff.
 Repeated violations may result in ejection from the convention.

 - Guns or props that fire objects

 - Live steel weapons with edges such as knives or swords

 - Projectile weapons such as bows, slingshots, Airsoft, or BB guns, including toys

 - Live flame, flash paper, sparkler, or strobes (sealed flashbulbs may be used if desired)

 - Electric weapons such as tasers or cattle prods

 - Live animals

-- Messy props such as confetti, flowers, food or liquid
+- Messy props such as confetti, flowers, foods, or liquids

 - Remote control devices